BradH-Dev/secureprogrammingproject/README.md

 Typing 'quit' in the client (or just closing the client itself) will kill the client and remove it from the server client list.

+# IN ORDER TO USE WITH OTHER GROUPS

+We just assume the host to be 127.0.0.1 and specify ports.
+Simply create a new server.py file with a different hard-coded host if you wish to connect with a different IP

 # Dependencies
 Python Libraries: